Table of Contents

 Google Drive desktop sync client

-If you have files stored in Drive that need to opened with desktop software (MS Word, Excel, Adobe InDesign, etc), you can download and install the sync client using the link below to access documents on Google Drive from your desktop or laptop.
+If you have files stored in Drive that need to be opened with desktop software (MS Word, Excel, Adobe InDesign, etc.), you can download and install the desktop client using the link below to access documents on Google Drive from your desktop or laptop.

 Selective sync

-One way to keep from overloading your hard drive is to sync only the folders that your use frequently or are actively working on.
-Once you install the sync client and log in, click the Google Drive icon in the top right of your screen, select Preferences, and check the Only sync some folders to this computer box in the Sync Options tab.
-Select the folders to sync and click Apply Changes.
+One way to keep from overloading your hard drive is to sync only the folders that you use frequently or are actively working on.
+Once you install the sync client and log in, follow the instructions in the Syncing Google Drive files to your desktop article to select the specific folders to sync.

 Google Drive apps for iOS and Android devices